propelling-coding/Void-gaming-tutorial/README.md

 # Wayland users

 Anybody using Wayland may have to do a couple more tweaks.
-Firstly, ensure Xwayland is installed, which can be done like this:
+Firstly, ensure a package called **Xwayland** is installed (which essentially allows running X11 apps in Wayland), which can be done like this:

 ```shell
 sudo xbps-install xorg-server-xwayland xorg-server-xwayland-32bit
 ```

-Furthermore, if Xwayland refuses to work, you may need Xwayland satilite.
+Furthermore, if Xwayland refuses to work, you may need **Xwayland-satilite** (on niri for example, this is a requirement).
 Install like this:

 ```shell
 sudo xbps-install xwayland-satellite